bobbingwide/sb-starting-block/README.md

 3. Second block - editor display, bbboing language

 ## Upgrade Notice
-# 0.1.1
-Update for support for PHP 8.1 and PHP 8.2

-# 0.1.0
-Update for each block's components packaged separately.

-# 0.0.1
-Update for an internationalized / localized version with multiple blocks.

-# 0.0.0
+# 1.0.0
-First version to be used to replace any `[your name here]` shortcodes in FSE themes
+Now builds the Nivo slider block ( oik-nivo-slider/nivo ) for the oik-nivo-slider plugin.

 ## Changelog
-# 0.1.1
+# 1.0.0
-* Changed: Add PHPUnit tests for PHP 8.1 and PHP 8.2 #4
+* Changed: Update build files #5
+* Changed: Update wp-scripts to v30.17.0 #5
 * Changed: Update build files #3
+* Changed: Nivo: Add Link and Caption options #5
-* Changed: Updated wp-scripts #3
+* Changed: Update wp-scripts to v27.9.0.
+Add dependency on clsx. #5
+* Changed: Switch to clsx from classname.
+Add Theme and Effect SelectControls for Nivo #5
+* Added: Add nivo block - to test b2p - build to plugin #5
-* Tested: With WordPress 6.4.1 and WordPress Multisite
+* Tested: With WordPress 6.8.1 and WordPress Multisite
-* Tested: With Gutenberg 17.0.2
+* Tested: With Gutenberg 20.9.0
-* Tested: With PHP 8.1 and PHP 8.2
+* Tested: With PHP 8.3 and PHP 8.4
 * Tested: With PHPUnit 9.6

-# 0.1.0
-* Changed: Update language files [#3](https://github.com/bobbingwide/sb-starting-block/issues/3)
-* Changed: Update build files #3
-* Changed: Changes after npm run package-update #3
-* Changed: Update server logic for multiple entry points #3
-* Changed: Update src to help to demonstrate multiple entry points #3
-* Changed: Add webpack.config.js for multiple entry points #3
-* Tested: With WordPress 5.9.1 and WordPress Multi Site
-* Tested: With Gutenberg 12.7.0
-* Tested: With PHP 8.0

-# 0.0.1
-* Changed: Added oik-sb/second-block,[#2](https://github.com/bobbingwide/sb-starting-block/issues/2)
-* Changed: Internationalized and localized into UK English and bbboing ( locale bb_BB ),[#2](https://github.com/bobbingwide/sb-starting-block/issues/2)
-* Tested: With WordPress 5.8.1 and WordPress Multi Site
-* Tested: With Gutenberg 11.5.1
-* Tested: With PHP 8.0

-# 0.0.0
-* Added: First version of the server side rendered block,[#1](https://github.com/bobbingwide/sb-starting-block/issues/1)
-* Tested: With WordPress 5.7.1 and WordPress Multi Site
-* Tested: With Gutenberg 10.6.0-rc.1
-* Tested: With PHP 8.0